tgentry300/react-cards/README.md

   `index.css` may help you gain an understanding of how things are wired together.

+Next, install dependencies using `yarn`.
 You should now be able to run `yarn start` from a terminal and see the familiar cards appear in your browser:

 ![cards screenshot](screenshots/result.png)